Golden Bridges School educates students led by inspired and creative teachers.

 Our teachers share the vision and a passionate commitment to an education that is transformative.
 Collectively we strive to harmonize the physical, emotional, and intellectual life of each child as we equip our students with the tools to become free-thinking, moral human beings.
 All of our employees are asked to actively pursue and practice anti-racism, personal improvement, and service to the school's mission, bringing energy and excitement to serve all students, faculty, and families. |

 Golden Bridges School is independently incorporated and self-administered.
 The Administration is responsible for finance, development, business matters, enrollment, and communication.
-The Steering Committee, comprised of teachers and administrators, carries the responsibility for all aspects of student life including the hiring and evaluation of teachers, admissions, academic standards, pedagogy, and curriculum.
+The Steering Committee, comprised of teachers and administrators, is responsible for all aspects of student life including the hiring and evaluation of teachers, admissions,

 |